Brand Names: Dovato

 What is dolutegravir and lamivudine (Dovato)?

-Dolutegravir and lamivudine is for use only in adults who have not been treated with other antiviral medications in the past.
+Dolutegravir and lamivudine is sometimes used in adults who have never been treated with other HIV medications.

 Dolutegravir and lamivudine may also be used for purposes not listed in this medication guide.